 Good exam preparation habits are essential if you want to be your best on the day.
 But how can you make the most of your time in the lead-up to exams?

-Our Peer Learning Advisors (PLAs) are experienced exam-takers who know how to get great marks and maintain a healthy work-life balance in the process.
+Our PLAs are experienced exam-takers who know how to get great marks and maintain a healthy work-life balance in the process.
 So we asked them to answer all your exam prep questions!

 When should I start preparing for my final exams?